 The African Village showcases the most famous African animals like lions, giraffes, hippos, cheetahs, rhinoceroses, and zebras.
 This section of the zoo, with its vast savannah-like scenery and customer-shaded areas, gives not only the best chances for pictures but also good knowledge about the African biodiversity.

-The Asian Village presents the variety of the East in the main, mainly by showcasing the moon bears, gibbons, komodo dragons, cassowaries, and tigers.
+The Asian Village presents the variety of the East in the main, mainly by showcasing the moon bears, gibbons, Komodo dragons, cassowaries, and tigers.
 Throughout the whole area, there are cultural influences, themed buildings, and indoor displays, which make it really interesting to see how the different animals of Asia lived together.

 The Kids Farm is a family-oriented area where little ones can get up close and personal with goats, ponies, sheep, parrots, and other farm animals.
 It is a great place for toddlers who are getting acquainted with animal husbandry.

 Wildlife behaviours, raptors, and conservation messages are the main topics for the daily shows, which are organised for the visitors.
-These learning programs enable the audience to appreciate the significance of wildlife, eventually protecting endangered species.
+These learning programmes enable the audience to appreciate the significance of wildlife, eventually protecting endangered species.

-Dubai Safari Park Opening Hours:
+Dubai Safari Park Opening Hours 2026:

 Suggested Duration: 5–6 hours